men’s mental health

 men should tough it out and handle problems alone

-Expecting men to be stoic and not express vulnerability can contribute to the suppression of emotions.
+Expecting men to not express vulnerability can contribute to the suppression of emotions.
 It’s essential for men to feel comfortable expressing a range of emotions and seeking support when needed.

 expressing emotions is a sign of weakness in men